 Flammarian, 256 pages.

 It is a fact: Le Cirque is a fabulous restaurant.
-It has been in New York in three different locations, since 1974.
+Since 1974, Le Cirque has been in three different New York City locations.
 It opened in the Mayfair Hotel on East 65th Street, in 1974, moving from there to the Villard Houses in the New York Palace Hotel in 1997.
 Then, in 2006 it moved again to its current more contemporary home at 1 Beacon Court, across from the Bloomberg Tower, where a formal jacket is not needed at the bar and a more casual menu is offered.

 If you don’t live in Manhattan or can’t afford to dine there, this book will make you feel as though you know the restaurant well, are familiar with its cuisine and haven’t missed out on the dish about the celebrities, powerbrokers and socialites who are regulars.
 A Table at Le Cirque is not a cookbook, rather a story book with prized recipes.